-Fender has always been recognized for their Stratocaster and Telecaster guitars and their bright single-coil pickup sound.
+Fender has always been recognized for their Stratocaster and Telecaster guitars.
+These are instruments with a bright single-coil pickup sound.
 Gibson on the other hand has been known more for their warm humbucker tone and higher output.

 Both guitar brands make great instruments and can cover many styles of music.
-Their high quality and craftsmanship have made them both iconic guitar brands for many years.
-Let’s explore them further and see who might fit you better.
+Their high quality and craftsmanship have made them both iconic guitar brands.
+And for many years!
+Let’s explore them further and see who might fit you best.

 Main Differences Between Fender and Gibson

-There are some rather apparent differences between these two brands and their guitar designs.
+There are some rather apparent differences between these two brands.
+Their guitars are made for specific music styles.

-This is mainly due to Leo Fender’s philosophy that the focus should be on the functionality of the instrument rather than the looks.
-So if you’re looking for an electric guitar that’s flashy and will turn heads, Gibson is probably the way to go.
+This is mainly due to Leo Fender’s philosophy.
+That the focus should be on the functionality of the instrument rather than the looks.
+So if you’re looking for a flashy electric guitar that will turn heads, Gibson is probably the way to go.

 The type of pickups on a guitar also has a big influence on the tone.
 Fender typically uses single-coil pickups that give the guitar a bright, twangy sound.

 Gibson uses humbucker pickups in almost all of their models.
-Humbuckers cancel out the unwanted 60-cycle hum that can come from single-coil pickups and give the guitar a thick, rich, and powerful sound.
+Humbuckers cancel out the unwanted 60-cycle hum that can come from single-coil pickups.
+They also give the guitar a thick, rich, and powerful sound.

 When it comes to sound, these brands differ quite a bit.
 Fender’s single-coil pickups are known for their bright, clean tone.
-This is great for styles like country and pop where you want the guitar to cut through the mix without being too overbearing.
+This is great for styles like country and pop.
+Right where you want the guitar to cut through the mix without being too overbearing.

 Guitars like the Stratocaster also come with a 5-way pickup switch to allow for many sounds.
 This can be incredibly helpful and versatile for many types of music.